 Show your works in progress.

 People love seeing artworks develop over time, show a piece as it progresses over time at different stages.
 Your audience will feel invested in your creative process, and seeing the final artwork will have more depth for your audience.
-Show the drips, fingerprints, and mess in your studio, it creates an intimate look into your artistic process which cane be fascinating to your audience.
+Show the drips, fingerprints, and mess in your studio, it creates an intimate look into your artistic process which can be fascinating to your audience.
 Tell people what kind of pen you use, what kind of paper you enjoy and why.
 These details make a big difference and feel less generic.

 Photograph yourself in the studio.